Vegan Tapioca Pudding

 - 1/2 cup sugar

-- 2 TBS cornstarch mixed with a bit of oat milk
+- 2 TBS cornstarch optional, mixed with a bit of oat milk

 - so, this is an easy recipe that is broken into 2 steps.
 First, combine your tapioca, milk, & salt in the cooking pot.
 Bring to a boil and cook on low heat for 5 minutes.

-- add the sugar and cinnamon along with the corn starch.
+- add the sugar and optional cinnamon along with the cornstarch(only if needed).
 Return to the boil, and then reduce heat and cook for an additional 5 minutes.

 - When pudding is ready, it's nice and thick.
-Serve, let cool and top with fresh fruit if in season.
+Let it cool down for 5min, then serve it warm or store in fridge for 1 hour to serve cold.
+Optional: Top with fresh fruit if in season.